sonocotta/raspberry-media-center/README.md

 volumio kernelsource
 ```

-Next, pull the DAC driver from the GitHub
+Next, pull the DAC driver from GitHub
 ```
 cd ~
 git clone https://github.com/sonocotta/tas5805m-for-raspbian-paspberry-pi-zero
 cd tas5805m-for-raspbian-paspberry-pi-zero
 ```

-Build kernel driver
+Build a kernel driver
 ```
 cd /usr/src/rpi-linux && sudo find . -type d -exec chmod 755 {} \;  # no idea why permissions are not right, but this should fix it cd ~/tas5805m-for-raspbian-paspberry-pi-zero make all
 ```
-If all goes well you should see no errors in the console
+If all goes well, you should see no errors in the console
 ```
 make -C /lib/modules/6.1.77+/build M=/home/volumio/dev/tas5805m-for-raspbian-paspberry-pi-zero modules
 make[1]: Entering directory '/usr/src/rpi-linux'